-The Division of Air Quality is divided into three separate branches.
+The Division of Air Quality is divided into three separate branches, Permitting, Planning, and Compliance.

-The Permitting Branch is responsible for issuing two kinds of permits, construction, and operating permits.
-Construction permits are issued to new or modified sources of air pollution through the New Source Review program.
-Operating permits are issued, on an ongoing basis, through Title V of the CAA.
+The Permitting Branch is responsible for issuing two kinds of permits; Pre-construction, and Title V operating permits.
+Pre-construction permits, or approval orders, are issued to new or modified sources of air pollution through the New Source Review program.
+Operating permits, or Title V permits, are issued on an ongoing basis, through Title V of the Clean Air Act (CAA).

 CARROT Grant Program